 Day 1.
 Shuttle from El Paso to Fort Davis, Texas

-We'll meet in late morning near the El Paso airport for the three-hour van shuttle to our starting point in Fort Davis.
+We'll meet in the morning near the El Paso airport for the three-hour van shuttle to our starting point in Fort Davis.
 Once there we'll ready our gear and explore attractions such as the Overland Trail Museum, the Chihuahuan Desert Nature Center & Botanical Gardens, the Rattlers & Reptiles Museum, and Fort Davis National Historic Site -- a National Park Service unit highlighting one of the best examples of a frontier military post from the Indian Wars.
 In late afternoon, we'll share our first group meal and discuss the details of our upcoming adventure.
 If time and weather permit, we'll cap the evening with a star party at the nearby McDonald Observatory, home to one of the world's largest reflector telescopes and a perfect vantage point for viewing the Texas-sized night sky.

 Day 2.
 Fort Davis to Marathon, 54 miles